jyutcitzi/jyutcitzi-RIME/README.md

    For Windows:
    a.
 Press Windows Key + R, enter %AppData%\Rime and press ENTER (try %AppData%\Rime).
 A new window should appear
-   c.
+   b.
 Copy and paste the YAML files to the Rime folder
-   d.
+   c.
 Press "All Applications" > "RIME Weasel" > "[Weasel]Deploy"
-   e.
+   d.
 Wait for the keyboards to load (please be patient!)
-   f.
+   e.
 Hit F4 or CTRL + \` to switch to either:
       i. “粵切字 (禾旡·比\`·版)” (web version of the keyboard), or
       ii. “粵切字 (夫干·天\`·版)” (font version of the keyboard),
-   g.
+   f.
 Start typing!
    To be Updated.
 Please contact us if you can help us extend this part of the README.

 ## File Descriptions